best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Code documentation helps others to understand what you expect your code to do and how to use it.
 Code tests verify that your analytical code is working as expected.

-Without carrying out tests we cannot confirm that our code works correctly, so we cannot be confident that our analysis is fit for purpose.
+You cannot confirm your code works correctly if you don’t carry out tests, so you cannot be confident that your analysis is fit for purpose without them.
 Good tests tell a story - given this data, having run this code, we expect this output.

 Testing brings strong benefits.
 It helps you assure your code quality and makes developing your code more efficient.
-Code that has not been tested is more likely to contain errors and require more maintenance in the future.
+Code that has not been tested is more likely to contain errors and need more maintenance in the future.

 ## What should I test?